 In this section, you will learn about some of the key concepts related to training linear regression models.

-- Residual Error: Residual error is difference between actual value and the predicted value.
-When visualizing in terms of best fit line, if the actual value is above the best-fit line, it is called as the positive residual error and if the actual value is below the best fit line, it is called as the negative residual error.
+- Residual Error: Residual error is the difference between the actual value and the predicted value.
+When visualizing in terms of best fit line, if the actual value is above the best-fit line, it is called the positive residual error and if the actual value is below the best fit line, it is called the negative residual error.
 The figure below represents the same.

-- SST, SSE, SSR: The following are key concepts when dealing with linear regression model.
-The following diagram is representation of SST, SSE and SSR
+- SST, SSE, SSR: The following are key concepts when dealing with the linear regression model.
+The following diagram is the representation of SST, SSE, and SSR

-- Sum of Square Total (SST): Sum of Squares Total is equal to sum of squared difference between actual values related to response variable and the mean of actual values.
-It is also called as variance of the response.
-Recall how you calculate variance – sum of squared difference between observations and their mean of all observations.
+- Sum of Square Total (SST): Sum of Squares Total is equal to the sum of the squared difference between actual values related to the response variable and the mean of actual values.
+It is also called the variance of the response.
+Recall how you calculate variance – the sum of the squared difference between observations and the mean of all observations.
 It is also termed as Total Sum of Squares (TSS).

-- Sum of Square Error (SSE): Sum of Square Error or Sum of Square Residual Error is the sum of squared difference between actual value and the predicted value related to response variable against each of the predictor variables.
+- Sum of Square Error (SSE): Sum of Square Error or Sum of Square Residual Error is the sum of the squared difference between the actual value and the predicted value.
 It is also termed as Residual Sum of Squares.

-Here is how SST, SSR and SSE related.
+Here is how SST, SSR, and SSE are related.
 The same could be comprehended using the diagram in fig 3.

 SST = SSR + SSE

-- R-Squared: R-squared is measure of how good is the regression or best fit line.
-It is also termed as coefficient of determination.
+R-Squared: R-squared is a measure of how good is the regression or best fit line.
+It is also termed as the coefficient of determination.
 Mathematically, it is represented as the ratio of Sum of Squares Regression (SSR) and Sum of Squares Total (SST).

-Greater the value of R-Squared, better is the regression line as higher is the variance explained by the regression line.
+The greater the value of R-Squared, the better the regression line as higher is the variation explained by the regression line.
 However, one needs to take caution which will be discussed in the later posts.
 In other words, the value of R-squared is a statistical measure of goodness of fit for a linear regression model.
-Alternatively, R-squared represents how close the prediction is to actual value.
+Alternatively, R-squared represents how close the prediction is to the actual value.

 Linear Regression Python Code Example

-- Sklearn.linear_model LinearRegression is used to create an instance of implementation of linear regression algorithm.
+- Sklearn.linear_model LinearRegression is used to create an instance of an implementation of a linear regression algorithm.

-- Sklearn.datasets Boston dataset is used as housing dataset
+- Sklearn.datasets Boston dataset is used as a housing dataset

-- Sklearn.pipeline make_pipeline is used to create an instance of pipeline which takes input steps for standardizing the dataset (StandardScaler) and fitting the model using linear regression algorithm (LinearRegression)
+- Sklearn.pipeline make_pipeline is used to create an instance of a pipeline that takes input steps for standardizing the dataset (StandardScaler) and fitting the model using a linear regression algorithm (LinearRegression)